Mydriacyl Side Effects

 Applies to tropicamide ophthalmic: compounding powder, ophthalmic solution

 Ocular side effects associated with tropicamide ophthalmic (the active ingredient contained in Mydriacyl) have included transient stinging, blurry vision, photophobia, and superficial punctate keratitis.
-Increased intraocular pressure has been reported with mydriatic agents.
+Increased intraocular pressure has been reported with mydriatic agents.[Ref]

-Gastrointestinal side effects have included dry mouth, nausea, and vomiting.
+Gastrointestinal side effects have included dry mouth, nausea, and vomiting.[Ref]

-Nervous system side effects have included headaches, psychotic reactions, and behavioral disturbances.
+Nervous system side effects have included headaches, psychotic reactions, and behavioral disturbances.[Ref]

-Cardiovascular side effects have included pallor, tachycardia, and vasomotor or cardiorespiratory collapse.
+Cardiovascular side effects have included pallor, tachycardia, and vasomotor or cardiorespiratory collapse.[Ref]

-Musculoskeletal side effects have included muscle rigidity.
+Musculoskeletal side effects have included muscle rigidity.[Ref]

-Hypersensitivity reactions (unspecified) have been reported.
+Hypersensitivity reactions (unspecified) have been reported.[Ref]

 More about Mydriacyl (tropicamide ophthalmic)

-Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
+Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.